Nested Punctual Hilbert Schemes and Commuting Varieties of Parabolic Subalgebras

 \subsection{The Hilbert scheme as a geometric quotient}

-In this section, we prove theorem \ref{thmcorres}
+In this section, we prove Theorem \ref{thmcorres}

 The cases of $\MNTilde^{cyc}(\pp_{k,n})$ and $\MNTilde^{cyc}(\qq_{k,n})$ are similar and we consider only the first case.
 The strategy is the following.
 We first construct a categorical quotient.
-Using the functorial properties of both the categorical quotient and of the Hilbert scheme, we construct the isomorphism of the third item.
+Using the functorial properties of both the categorical quotient and the Hilbert scheme, we construct the isomorphism between $\MNTilde^{cyc}(\pp_{k,n})/P_{k,n}$ and $\sxno{n-k}$.
 Finally, using the description of the quotient via the Hilbert scheme, we show that the categorical quotient turns out to be a geometric quotient.